joe-reed/adr-tips/README.md

 # ADR Tips

 ADRs (Architecture/Architectural Decision Records) are a useful tool for recording decisions related to a software project for future reference.
 Read more about them at [adr.github.io](https://adr.github.io/).

 My preference is to use the template from Michael Nygard's article [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) (status/context/decision/consequences) for its simplicity and tendency to push me towards being unbiased by avoiding pros and cons.
-Much of my advice below is also drawn from or inspired by this article.

 That said, there are many popular templates, with varying levels of structure.
 See https://github.com/joelparkerhenderson/architecture-decision-record for examples.

-Below, I have captured my thoughts on ADRs and how best to write them.
+Michael Nygard's article is a wonderful guide to ADRs and full of golden advice.
+It should be the starting point for anyone interested in using ADRs and I urge you to read it before proceeding to the tips below: much of my advice below is drawn from or inspired by this article.

 ## Aim
 The goal of an ADR is to clearly depict the situation at the time a decision was made so that someone in the same situation with the same context would draw the same conclusions.